allthingslinux/tux/docs/content/developer/guides/extending-cli.md

 # Extending CLI

-!!! note "Coming Soon"
+!!! wip "Work in progress"
-    This guide will cover how to add new CLI commands and tools to the Tux bot using Typer.
+    This section is a work in progress.
+Please help us by contributing to the documentation.